Miautawn/vu_dp_rl_week3_assingment/README.md

 ```

 ## How to run
-Once the `setup` is complete, you can simply ...
+Once the `setup` is complete, you can simply run the `main.ipynb` notebook to generate the reported insights and artifacts!